 Waste, and how we choose to handle it, greatly affects our environment, our quality of life, and our country’s future.

-When you reduce the amount of waste you generate, the landfill doesn’t fill as quickly less new products have to be made.
+When you reduce the amount of waste you generate, less new products have to be made.
 Making a new product requires a lot of materials and energy – raw materials must be extracted from the earth, and the product must be fabricated then transported to wherever it will be sold.
 Learn more facts on why you should reduce, reuse and recycle.

 - Precycle.
 Purchase products in packaging that can be reused or recycled.